 Editor’s note: Senior Independent Study (I.S.) is a year-long program at The College of Wooster in which each student completes a research project and thesis with a faculty mentor.
 We particularly enjoy I.S. in the Geology Department because there are so many cool things to do for both the faculty advisor and the student.
 We are now posting abstracts of each study as they become available.
 The following was written by Megan Innis, a senior geology major from Whitmore Lake, Michigan.
-Here is a link to Megan’s final PowerPoint presentation as a movie file (which can be paused at any point).
 You can see earlier blog posts from Megan’s field work by clicking the Alabama and Mississippi tags to the right.

 During the summer of 2010, I traveled to Alabama and Mississippi with my research team including Dr. Mark Wilson, Dr. Paul Taylor, and Caroline Sogot.
 Our trip was about ten days and included fieldwork and research.
 The purpose of our research was to collect fossils from below and above the Cretaceous-Paleogene (K/Pg) boundary to try and understand the Cretaceous mass extinction from a microfaunal level.